 The catheter is moved into the opening of your fallopian tube.

 Fluid is injected through the catheter into the tube.
 This helps to clear the blockage.
 The catheter may have a small balloon or wire on the end.
 The balloon can be inflated to help clear the blockage.
 The wire can also be passed to help clear the blockage.

 Some cramping and mild bleeding is common for 3 to 5 days.

 Don’t put anything into your vagina for 48 hours after your procedure.
-Do not use tampons or have sexual intercourse during that time.
+Don't use tampons or have sex during that time.

 Call your healthcare provider if you have any of the following:

 Fever over 100.4°F (38°C), or as directed by your healthcare provider

 All procedures have some risk.
 Possible risks of fallopian tube catheterization include:

 Problems due to X-ray dye, including allergic reaction or kidney damage